bendrixbailey/ClearCook/README.md

 # ClearCook

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.2.
+This project uses [Angular CLI](https://github.com/angular/angular-cli) version 13.3.2.
 ClearCook is a website that serves as a catalogue of recipes for all types of cooks.
 The key to this website, is there are no ads, and no long winded stories, just straight to the recipes.

-Planned Features:
+## Planned Features:
-Rating system for recipes
   User created recipes
   Favoriting recipes/personal recipe book

+## Completed Features
+  Recipe view page
+  Recipe search
+  Login
+  Rating system

 ## Development server